PlanScore/PlanScore/README.md

   * These were there all along, and are in version control.
 * The `index.html` file which redirects visitors from **/** to **/home/** when they land on the site.
   * This was there all along, and is in version control.

+## Adding New Pages To The Site

+To add a new page to the site:
+* Copy the `_pagestarter` folder as your new page-folder, e.g. `cp -rp _pagestarter/ voting/`
+* List the new folder's `index.js6` file in the `webpack.config.js` file.
+  * If you are using webpack-dev-server, you will need to restart it for it pick up the newly-listed page-folder.
+* Get hacking on the three files, as described in the Development section.
+Fill in HTML content, JavaScript code, and page-specific SCSS.